JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 ## Generated Framework Headers

-Each of created frameworks contains the header file in `<Framework>/Headers/Demo.h`.
+Each of the created frameworks contains the header file in `<Framework>/Headers/Demo.h`.
 The file does not depend on the target platform (at least with Kotlin/Native v.0.8.2).
 It contains the definitions for our Kotlin code and few Kotlin-wide declarations.

+Note, the way Kotlin/Native exports symbols is subject to change without a notice.

 ### Kotlin/Native Runtime Declarations

 Let's